 Begin by making the pastry as described in shortcrust pastry, see recipe below.

 Then leave it to rest in a polythene bag in the refrigerator for 30 minutes.
+You can also watch how to make Shortcrust Pastry in our Cookery School Video, just click the recipe image to play.
 Meanwhile, prepare the gooseberries by topping and tailing them using a pair of kitchen scissors.

 Pre-heat the oven, and baking sheet, to 220°C, gas mark 7

 Next take about half of the rested pastry and roll as described in the shortcrust pastry recipe to 26cm in diameter then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
 Now, using your hands, gently press the pastry into the tin to line the base and sides making sure you ease the pastry into the corners and press it against the sides, don’t stretch it, leaving the edge of the pastry overhanging the sides.